Welcome to Deskman! In this guide you will find detailed information about Deskman; how it works and how to set it up, among others.

 The license section will only be available after your copy is registered.
 Check your license number, support expiration date and other details in this section.

-Visit the Activity page to view the activity log: applied restrictions, blocked applications, filtered websites and plenty of other useful information.
+Visit the Activity page to view the activity log: applied restrictions, blocked applications, filtered websites, warnings and plenty of other useful information.
 Use the search box to find specific entries.

 Logged events are automatically deleted after 30 days.
 If you want to keep them, go to Settings and check the Store logs option.
 Thus, Deskman will automatically export your daily logs to CSV and keep them in the data directory.